What is a Sponsored Challenge?

 - Representation at the IREC to evaluate competitors and present awards: Sponsoring organizations should provide at least one representative at the SA Cup to judge participating teams on their performance in the Challenge and declare winner(s) at the awards banquet.
 (Note: Depending on the Challenge type, this requirement may be relaxed at ESRA's discretion.)

 - Provide rewards for winning the challenge: Challenge sponsors must provide rewards for winning the challenge.
 Awards may include, but are not limited to, trophies, plaques, money, and internship opportunities.
-Ultimately, the nature of the award is entirely controlled by the Challenge sponsor.
+Minimum value of the awards (in total), whether cash or rocketry related products, should exceed $1,000.

 Previous Challenges and Ideas for Prospective Challenge Sponsors

-The Utah State University, Space Dynamics Laboratory (SDL) hosted the first sponsor challenge at the 10th IREC in 2015.
+SDL PAYLOAD CHALLENGE - The Utah State University, Space Dynamics Laboratory (SDL) hosted the first sponsor challenge at the 10th IREC in 2015.
 Reflecting SDL's expertise in the field of space-rated sensor payloads, the SDL Payload Challenge rewarded the student team who best demonstrated technical excellence in the area of scientific payload design, manufacturing, and performance.
-While the IREC rules and regulations stipulate the minimum payload mass competing designs must loft, student teams choosing also to compete in the SDL Payload Challenge needed to further ensure some part of this mass was more than "dead weight" - having some experimental function.

 There are almost no limits on what may constitute an acceptable challenge.
 So long as the proposed challenge does not directly contradict ESRA's regulations governing the IREC, our competitors may accept it!
 The IREC requires student teams to launch and recover no less than 8.8 lbs of payload to either 10,000 or 30,000 ft above ground level.
 The complete rules, requirements and expectations of the IREC are defined by the documents found on the SA Cup Documents & Forms page, beginning with the IREC Rules & Requirements Document.
 (Note: In the future, the SA Cup may include events in addition to the IREC, which can also feature Challenges.)
 ESRA encourages prospective Challenge sponsors to devise problems unique to their organization's interests and specialties.
 The table above contains possible ideas/examples.